ESSS/esss_fix_format/README.rst

 Install
 -------

-``esss_fix_format`` is installed automatically by the ``ben10`` environment file.

-If you want to install it manually, execute from your project's conda environment:

 .. code-block:: sh

     conda install esss_fix_format

+Note:

-If executed from the root environment (or another environment) isort could classify wrongly some modules.
+If executed from the root environment (or another environment) isort could classify wrongly some modules, so, you should install and run it from the same environment you're using for your project.

 To obtain coloring support, you may also install ``colorama``: